Home » Business Email Etiquette Articles » Why You Should Down-edit Email Responses

 Top posting is when you hit reply and type your response above the email you are responding to.
 Your entire response is above the email you are responding to, which is below in its entirety.

-Why is top posting not conducive to clarity in your communications?
-You can very easily neglect to provide requested or necessary specifics.
-Questions end up unanswered.
-Or a gray area is created as to what your comments are specifically in response to.
+Why is top-posting not conducive to clarity in your communications?
+You can easily neglect to provide requested or necessary specifics, resulting in unanswered questions or creating a gray area regarding the specific response to your comments.

 Down-editing email is a skill that adds certainty to your communications by allowing you to respond point by point.
-Doing so also helps avoid misunderstandings due to the recipient not knowing precisely what you are replying to.
+Doing so also helps avoid misunderstandings, as the recipient may not know precisely what you are replying to.

-Once you hit reply and type a courteous greeting, you should remove any part of the email that is unnecessary to the ongoing conversation as you continue.
+Once you hit reply and type a courteous greeting, remove any unnecessary parts of the email that are not relevant to the ongoing conversation as you continue.
 This includes email headers and signature files.
-In other words, down-editing allows you to respond to the guts of the email.
+In other words, down-editing allows you to respond to the “guts” of the email.

 Branding Opportunity

 Responding point by point reflects consideration for the sender’s time and your command of technology.
-Those you communicate with will not have to weed through your communications to get the info they seek.
+Those you communicate with will not have to sift through your communications to find the information they seek.

-You will quickly gain the reputation of being easy to communicate with.
-This is a positive for your brand in a day of communication overload.
+By down-editing, you will quickly establish a reputation for being easy to communicate with.
+This is a positive for your brand in the day of communication overload and competitive markets.

-It is a skill that is developed over time — by doing.
-Since most onliners are anemic in this area, you will shine by making these simple efforts.
+It is a skill that is developed over time through practice.
+Since most online marketers are lacking in this area, you will stand out by making these simple efforts.

-• Start by pressing your left mouse button, dragging it over the text you want to remove, and then hitting delete.
+• Start by pressing your left mouse button, dragging it over the text you want to remove, and then pressing the Delete key.

-• Hit your enter key twice to put a blank line between where you will type your response and the text above that you are replying to.
-Next, type your comments as it relates to that particular content above.
+• Hit your Enter key twice to put a blank line between where you will type your response and the text above that you are replying to.
+Next, type your comments as they relate to that particular content above.

-• Continue to do the same as your reply continues.
-Finally, remove what doesn’t matter, leave what does, hit enter twice, and type your response.
+• Continue in the same manner as your reply continues.
+Remove what doesn’t matter, leave what does, hit enter twice, and type your response.

-• After a substantial deletion, I type (snip) when I have removed a good bit of text.
-This lets the other party know I read that paragraph or portion of the text.
-They then see that I have no comments specifically related to that portion of the email.
+• After a substantial deletion, I type “(snip)” when I have removed a significant amount of text.
+This lets the other party know that I have read the relevant paragraph or portion of the text.
+They then know I read, but have no comments about that portion of the email.

-• After much back and forth, the email’s subject matter has changed direction.
-If the topic has changed direction, get in the habit of modifying the SUBJECT: field to better reflect the current focus of the conversation.
+• The subject matter of the email can change after much discussion.
+If the topic has changed, get in the habit of modifying the SUBJECT: field to better reflect the current focus of the conversation.

-• When replying to an ongoing series of emails where the SUBJECT: does not change, do what I do to keep your copies in order.
+• When replying to an ongoing series of emails where the SUBJECT: does not change, you can keep your reply copies in order.
+I add [2], [3], [4], etc., to my replies so that the order is visible in the other person’s inbox as well.

 Exceptions?

-Now, there will be instances where keeping emails intact is essential.
-For example, legal or sensitive issues come to mind where we must have a complete conversation or thread record.
+There will be instances where keeping emails intact is essential.
+For example, legal or sensitive issues may arise where we must have a complete conversation or thread record.

 But that is the exception, not the rule.
-Use your discretion as to what must stay and what can be edited.
+Use your discretion to determine what should stay and what should be edited.

 Be Known as a Clear Communicator

-Have you received replies where you asked questions, but the sender did not answer them?
+Have you received replies to questions you asked, but the sender did not answer them?
 Did they coincidentally top-post?
-Or how about the emails where you aren’t sure what the reply applies to — specifically?
+Or how about the emails where you’re not sure what the reply is specifically addressing?

-Down-editing reduces having to create another email asking for clarification.
-When you down-edit, your contacts will know precisely what you respond to.
+Down-editing reduces the need to create another email asking for clarification.
+When you down-edit, your contacts will know precisely what you respond to, and you will lead by example of what clarity in email communications looks like.

 Integrating these steps when replying to your business email can help keep your conversations on track and more straightforward for all to read.
-You have a few tips and the benefits of implementing down-editing in your email replies.
+Use the above tips and experience the benefits of implementing down-editing in your email replies.

 Why not start impressing your contacts today?